rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 3
 4

 NOTE: Stage 4 will default to 4 EX on application.
-If you wish to switch to A&P, you must manually edit online.
+If you wish to switch to A&P (avoidance and protection), you must manually edit online.
+Support for additional stage 4 options will be added int he future, but A&P mitigation will unlikely be utilized in R license applications.
 ```

 __Cultural Period Options:__